 The project makes trunks full of educational materials available to middle schools throughout the entire state of Georgia at no cost.
 Each trunk contains a full complement of educational materials about the Holocaust.
 These trunks and the materials within are meant to be an interdisciplinary supplement to curriculum already in place and assist educators in fulfilling the State's Standards of Excellence by teaching the lessons of the Holocaust.

 Trunks are housed by the State's 16 RESAs (Regional Educational Service Agency) and groups of individual school districts.
-The trunks are available to middle school educators for loan periods of 3 weeks.

 How it Works